sakshisharma84/launchpad/docs/configuration-file.md

     installURLWindows: https://get.mirantis.com/install.ps1
 ```

-We follow Kubernetes like versioning and grouping the launchpad configuration, hence you'll see familiar attributes such as `kind` etc.
+We follow Kubernetes-like versioning and grouping in launchpad configuration
+so you'll see familiar attributes such as `kind`.

 ## `apiVersion`

+Launchpad currently supports `launchpad.mirantis.com/v1beta1`, `v1beta2`, and
-Currently `launchpad.mirantis.com/v1beta1`, `v1beta2` and `v1beta3` are supported.
-Earlier configuration syntaxes should still work unchanged, but any changes and additions in new versions are not backwards compatible.
+`v1beta3`.
+Earlier configuration file syntaxes should still work but
+will not have support for changes and additions in new versions.

 ## `kind`